-The Bureau of Labor Statistics (BLS) projects a steady job growth of 16.8 percent for the profession between 2010 and 2020.
-During that time period, 248,800 jobs will be added.
+The Bureau of Labor Statistics projects a steady job growth of 12.3 percent for the profession between 2012 and 2022.
+During that time period, 167,000 jobs will be added.

-According to the BLS, in 2011, elementary school teachers earned a median average salary of $52,840.
-The best-paid earned about $81,230, while the lowest-paid made approximately $34,910.
-The highest earners worked in the metropolitan areas of Nassau-Suffolk, N.Y., and Waterbury, Conn.
+According to the BLS, in 2012, elementary school teachers earned a median average salary of $53,400.
+The best-paid earned about $83,160, while the lowest-paid made approximately $35,630.
+The highest earners worked in the metropolitan areas of Nassau, N.Y., Kingston, N.Y., and Ithaca, N.Y.

-There are different requirements for an elementary school teacher depending on whether they teach at a public or private institution.
-In addition to receiving their bachelor’s degree, educators at public schools must obtain a state-issued license.
-These licenses are frequently achieved through a teacher education program.
-Prospective teachers at four-year colleges usually enroll in this program concurrently to save time and money.
-A student-teaching internship is often a component of such programs.
-Future educators should be sure to attend a nationally accredited program.
-In an email, National Education Association President Dennis Van Roekel said, "The best programs work with candidates over a long period of time (usually a year or more) in a process of support in which candidates gradually take on increasing teaching responsibilities until they are prepared to assume full responsibility for a classroom."
+Education and training requirements depend largely on whether teachers work at public or private schools.
+Public schools require teachers to have bachelor’s degrees as well as state-issued licenses obtained through teacher education programs.
+Aspiring teachers at four-year colleges usually enroll in this program concurrently to save time and money.
+A student-teaching internship is often a component of such programs as well.
+Future educators should be sure to attend a nationally accredited program so they are free to work anywhere.
+“The best programs work with candidates over a long period of time, usually a year or more, to help candidates gradually take on increasing amount of teaching responsibilities until they are prepared to assume full responsibility for a classroom,” says Dennis Van Roekel, president of the National Education Association.
 Each state and the District of Columbia have their own licensing requirements, although some states recognize the licenses of others and extend reciprocity to individuals holding sufficient credentials.
-Private school educators have noticeably less red tape.
+Private school educators face noticeably less red tape.
 Most private institutions lack the licensing requirements of public schools; however, a bachelor’s degree is usually still required.